 I’m not going to lie.
 I was slightly crestfallen when I learnt that I didn’t make it to the final round in my Thiel Fellowship application.
-I was invited to the summit though (which sounds like a waste of money).
-Actually, I should not have had any expectation when applying for the fellowship at the first place, let along feeling the slightest dejection upon knowing the result.
+I was invited to the summit though (which requires one to purchase an expensive ticket: simply not something I would do).
+Damn.
+I shouldn’t have had any expectation when applying for the fellowship at the first place, let along feeling the slightest dejection upon knowing the result.
 I got so involved in this game of application that only after it was over did I realize that it did not matter at all.

 There is only one game in life that actually matters, and that is life itself.

 The game of socializing, the game of corporate-ladder climbing, the game of winning someone’s heart … these games become so trivial in the face of it, for each is contained within it.
 It is the superset of everything we had experienced, are experiencing, and will experience during the time of our existence.
 What came before and comes after it are out of its context.
 Certainly, they instigate a continuum of interesting thoughts to be pondered upon, but let’s not forget that whatever new light any musing would shine into the matter of “before and afterlife” only reflects the very nature of the mental framework under which we, as members of homo sapiens, compose our thoughts.
 We shall thus keep in mind that the primary focus in life ought to be life per se, while we are in it.